ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### INITEXTENTS

-This denotes the number of extents that are available to be allocated when a table is created.
+This is the number of extents that are available to be allocated when a table is created.

 ##### NEXTEXTENTS

-This denotes the number of additional extents that are available to be allocated when the size of a table is increased.
+This is the number of additional extents that are available to be allocated when the size of a table is increased.

 ##### MINEXTENTS

-This denotes the minimum number of available extents for a table.
+This is the minimum number of available extents for a table.

 ##### MAXEXTENTS

-This denotes the maximum number of available extents for a table.
+This is the maximum number of available extents for a table.

 ##### IS_PARTITIONED